Cloufield/GWASTutorial/04_Data_QC/README.md

-# Plink basics
+# PLINK basics

 In this module, we will learn the basics of genotype data QC using PLINK, which is one of the most commonly used software in complex trait genomics.
+(Huge thanks to the developers: [PLINK1.9](https://www.cog-genomics.org/plink/1.9/credits) and [PLINK2](https://www.cog-genomics.org/plink/2.0/credits))

 ## Table of Contents
 - [Preparation](#preparation)